open-edge-platform/orch-ui/README.md

 - Access to the Edge Orchestrator API endpoints
 - Code editor (VS Code recommended)

-This project is structured as a micro front-end (MFE) architecture with 5 separate React applications:
+This project is a "mono-repo" example of micro front ends (MFEs), with minimal amount of configuration per project.

+> Note that MFEs and libraries are being moved to independent repost

+There are 5 apps in this repository:

 - root - Glues everything together, displays the other apps
 - app-orch - Manages the Application Catalog and Deployments